Condition Analysis

 3

-- Prioritise the most exposed, overhanging lower boulders which will have dried fastest; avoid the upper tier entirely as seepage lines are likely still active after recent rain.
+- Avoid the upper tier entirely for now, as seepage lines are likely still active after the prolonged wet period.

 5 days ago